 - Each patient’s lymphocyte counts, lactate dehydrogenase (LDH) levels and red blood cell counts

 - Each patient’s specific lymphoma type (there are more than 60 types of non-Hodgkin lymphoma and six types of Hodgkin lymphoma; survival statistics are rarely broken down for each of these unique sub-types)

 - Each patient’s age and overall health

-- Each patient’s unique response to treatment (and the specific types of treatment that are available at the time of the patient’s diagnosis)
+- Each patient’s unique response to treatment (and the specific types of treatment and clinical trials that are available at the time of the patient’s diagnosis)

 At Moffitt, we know that there is much more to a survival rate than general statistics.
 Our expert oncologists provide individualized treatment plans for each patient, taking into account the unique makeup of their cancers and specific health needs.
 Our lymphoma patients have access to a multispecialty team of radiation oncologists, medical oncologists, surgeons and supportive care providers who collaboratively devise a comprehensive treatment plan, which is then reviewed and updated on a weekly basis.
 This unique approach to treatment is just one of the ways we are working to improve the lymphoma survival rate, as well as each patient’s personal quality of life.

 For more information about the general lymphoma survival rate and how it applies to your unique situation, call 1-888-663-3488 or complete a new patient registration form online.
 No referrals are necessary to visit Moffitt.